 It was early in 2014 when we noticed there were regular queries coming into support about DigitalOcean.
-Not just the “When will you support DigitalOcean" from prospective customers but “What performance can we expect if we use DigitalOcean with Compose” (or, as it was before we changed name, MongoHQ).
+Not just the “When will you support DigitalOcean?” from prospective customers, but “What performance can we expect if we use DigitalOcean with Compose” (or, as it was before we changed the name, MongoHQ).
 With DigitalOcean’s reputation and mindshare continuing to rise we set out to answer those questions.

 We were already engaged in talking directly with the system administrators at DigitalOcean too; the kind of access which is usually very hard to get with cloud vendors.
 That meant we could compare notes on testing regimes and found that not only were they running many of the same tools as us, they actively wanted us to beat up the instances.
 They asked smart questions too and pointed us in the right direction to make the tests push their platform.

-Working with their team was a highlight of this deployment because they were so open to doing things the way we did things and they brought a depth of knowledge to the table which enabled us to ensure as we planned out deployment, that we would be running our deployments on a diverse range of hardware.
+Working with the DigitalOcean team was a highlight of this deployment because they were so open to doing things the way we did things and they brought a depth of knowledge to the table which enabled us to ensure as we planned out the deployment, that we would be running our deployments on a diverse range of hardware.

 We were happy with the numbers from testing and the hypervisor code we’d been running with was already rolled out throughout the DigitalOcean cloud.
 That meant It was time to move onto production deployments.